henspace/text2lesson-docs/docs/lesson-format.md

 & Paris is the capital of France.
 ```

-Text2Lesson allows you to enclose the _element&nbsp;identifier_ in brackets, so
+Text2Lesson allows you to enclose the _indicator_ in brackets, so
 the following would also work.

 ```